Measles

 Visit us to pay bills, ask billing questions, or request billing records.

-Measles, also called rubeola or red measles, is a contagious viral illness.
-It usually causes a red, non-itchy rash over most of the body.
+Measles, also called rubeola, is a contagious viral illness.
+It usually causes a red rash over most of the body.

-Other symptoms are similar to those caused by the common cold, such as high fever, sneezing, sore throat, coughing, swollen glands, red and irritated eyes, tiredness, and loss of appetite.
+Other symptoms are a high fever, sneezing, a sore throat, coughing, swollen glands, red and irritated eyes, tiredness, and a loss of appetite.
 Although measles is much less common today, it still infects people who have not received the measles, mumps, and rubella (MMR) vaccine or the measles, mumps, rubella, and chickenpox (varicella) vaccine (MMRV).
 For example, teenagers or college students who have not been immunized could get measles while they are in their school settings.

-If a pregnant woman gets measles, she has a greater chance of miscarrying her baby, delivering her baby prematurely, or delivering a stillborn baby.
+If a person gets measles during pregnancy, there is a greater chance of miscarrying the baby or delivering the baby prematurely.
 But measles infection does not cause birth defects.

 Treatment for measles includes resting, drinking plenty of fluids, and taking acetaminophen or other nonprescription drugs to relieve symptoms.
 Most people who have measles recover without complications.
 But babies, older adults, and people who have impaired immune systems are at greater risk for complications, such as ear infections, strep throat, pneumonia, or inflammation of the brain (encephalitis).